indeedeng/iwf/gen/iwfidl/docs/CommandResults.md

 HasTimerResults returns a boolean if a field has been set.

-### GetOnQueryAttributeChangeResults
+### GetWaitForQueryAttributeChangeResults

-`func (o *CommandResults) GetOnQueryAttributeChangeResults() []OnQueryAttributeChangeResult`
+`func (o *CommandResults) GetWaitForQueryAttributeChangeResults() []WaitForQueryAttributeChangeResult`

-GetOnQueryAttributeChangeResults returns the OnQueryAttributeChangeResults field if non-nil, zero value otherwise.
+GetWaitForQueryAttributeChangeResults returns the WaitForQueryAttributeChangeResults field if non-nil, zero value otherwise.

-### GetOnQueryAttributeChangeResultsOk
+### GetWaitForQueryAttributeChangeResultsOk

-`func (o *CommandResults) GetOnQueryAttributeChangeResultsOk() (*[]OnQueryAttributeChangeResult, bool)`
+`func (o *CommandResults) GetWaitForQueryAttributeChangeResultsOk() (*[]WaitForQueryAttributeChangeResult, bool)`

-GetOnQueryAttributeChangeResultsOk returns a tuple with the OnQueryAttributeChangeResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWaitForQueryAttributeChangeResultsOk returns a tuple with the WaitForQueryAttributeChangeResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOnQueryAttributeChangeResults
+### SetWaitForQueryAttributeChangeResults

-`func (o *CommandResults) SetOnQueryAttributeChangeResults(v []OnQueryAttributeChangeResult)`
+`func (o *CommandResults) SetWaitForQueryAttributeChangeResults(v []WaitForQueryAttributeChangeResult)`

-SetOnQueryAttributeChangeResults sets OnQueryAttributeChangeResults field to given value.
+SetWaitForQueryAttributeChangeResults sets WaitForQueryAttributeChangeResults field to given value.

-### HasOnQueryAttributeChangeResults
+### HasWaitForQueryAttributeChangeResults

-`func (o *CommandResults) HasOnQueryAttributeChangeResults() bool`
+`func (o *CommandResults) HasWaitForQueryAttributeChangeResults() bool`

-HasOnQueryAttributeChangeResults returns a boolean if a field has been set.
+HasWaitForQueryAttributeChangeResults returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)